ViniciusBelini/Levels-Authentication-System/README.md

 1. Download or clone this repository into a separate folder.
 2. Configure the file `/etc/conf.php` based on your preferences.
+3. Import the file `/etc/database.sql` into your SQL database.

 ## How to Use the System